St. Francis Brooklyn Terriers: Men's

-The St. Francis College Men's Soccer team has an overall record of 455–365–88 spanning from 1968 to 2019.
-In that time, the Terriers have made nine NCAA Tournament appearances and have won five NEC regular season championships and eight NEC Tournament Championships.
+The St. Francis College Men's Soccer team had an overall record of 455–365–88 spanning from 1968 to 2019.
+In that time, the Terriers have made nine NCAA tournament appearances and have won five NEC regular season championships and eight NEC Tournament championships.
 Since joining the NEC in 1985, the team has posted a 137–117–26 record against conference teams and leads the conference with the most tournament championships.

-The current head coach, Tom Giovatto, joined the Terriers in 2007 and has led the team to a 120–85–32 record.
+The final head coach, Tom Giovatto, joined the Terriers in 2007 and led the team to a 120–85–32 record.
 In 2009, Giovatto secured a NEC Tournament berth with the second seed and in 2013 he won the NEC Championship with the fourth seed.
-With the 2013 NEC Tournament Championship the Terriers received an automatic NCAA Tournament bid, where they lost in the first round.
-In 2014, the Terriers repeated as NEC Tournament Champions and participated in the NCAA Tournament again losing in the first round.
-In 2016, Giovatto won NEC Coach of the Year, after leading his team to an NEC Regular Season Championship, he then proceeded to win the 2016 NEC tournament and participate in the NCAA Division I Men's Soccer Championship.
+With the 2013 NEC Tournament championship the Terriers received an automatic NCAA tournament bid, where they lost in the first round.
+In 2014, the Terriers repeated as NEC Tournament champions and participated in the NCAA tournament again losing in the first round.
+In 2016, Giovatto won NEC Coach of the Year, after leading his team to an NEC Regular season Championship, he then proceeded to win the 2016 NEC tournament and participate in the NCAA Division I Men's Soccer Championship.
 In 2017, Giovatto repeated the feat of winning Coach of the Year, the NEC Regular season championship and the NEC Tournament championship.

 Women's

 Women's Soccer at St. Francis College was founded in 2019.
-The programs first head coach was Justine Lombardi.
+The programs only head coach was Justine Lombardi.
 In their inaugural season, the Terriers did not win a game and posted a 0–17–0 record.

 Rocky the Terrier

-The mascot of St. Francis Brooklyn is Rocky the Terrier.
+The mascot of St. Francis Brooklyn was Rocky the Terrier.
 The mascot was officially adopted in 1933 by the college's athletic association.